 How long does it take for algaecide to work?

-Algaecide should be used to prevent algae growing, not to get rid of an algae infestation.
+Algaecide should be used to prevent algae growth, not to get rid of an algae infestation.
 If you add it to a pool to try and kill the algae then it will probably not work at all.
-You should use shock to kill the algae and then algaecide to prevent it reoccurring.
+You should use shock to kill the algae and then algaecide to prevent it from reoccurring.

 How long after adding algaecide can you swim?

 Generally you can swim 15 to 30 minutes after adding a normal amount of algaecide.
 If you have an algae infestation and have added a large amount of algaecide then you shouldn’t swim until the algae has gone.

 Generally algaecide will not affect the pH of a pool, either raising or lowering it.

 I have had hot tubs for over 20 years and a pool for the last 10 years.
 I had to learn how to clean, maintain and fix them the hard way.
 Since then I have helped many friends and neighbors with their pools and now I want to share everything I have learned with you.
 About Me